jvc84/musikcube-waves/README.md

 # wayves

-wayves is a module for bars like waybar and polybar, that shows cava and/or different animations based on soundcube status.
+wayves is a module for bars like waybar and polybar, that shows cava and/or different animations based on chosen player status.

-**Main information**
+**Installation**

 Requirements: